MrPlusGH/NPlusMiner-NiceHash-Edition/README.md

 **For more help and HowTos please check our wiki here** : https://github.com/MrPlusGH/NPlusMiner-Documentation/wiki BitcoinTalk : https://bitcointalk.org/index.php?topic=2965976.0
 *****

+**Note: This software is not linked to NiceHash in any way.
+We are not thinking we transgress any trademark or other rules.
+If you think so please let us know.**

 For details on NPlusMiner please refer to https://github.com/MrPlusGH/NPlusMiner/blob/master/README.md
 ![alt text](https://raw.githubusercontent.com/MrPlusGH/NPlusMiner-NiceHash-Edition/master/Utils/screenshot.jpg)